- 1. Name of the medicinal product

 PosologyIn women receiving estrogen replacement therapy there is an increased risk of endometrial cancer which can be countered by progesterone administration.
 The recommended dose is 200 mg daily at bedtime, for twelve days in the last half of each therapeutic cycle (beginning on day 15 of the cycle and ending on day 26).
 Withdrawal bleeding may occur in the following week.
 Alternatively 100 mg can be given at bedtime from day 1 to day 25 of each therapeutic cycle, withdrawal bleeding being less with this treatment schedule.Children: Not applicable.Elderly: As for adultsMethod of Administration: Oral.
 Utrogestan 100mg Capsules should not be taken with food

 Known allergy or hypersensitivity to progesterone or to any of the excipients.
-The capsules contain arachis oil (peanut oil) and should never be used by patients allergic to peanuts.
 Severe hepatic dysfunction.
 Undiagnosed vaginal bleeding.
 Mammary or genital tract carcinoma.
 Thrombophlebitis.
 Thromboembolic disorders.
 Cerebral haemorrhage.
 Porphyria.